Vanilagy/MarbleBlast/docs/mp_algo.md

 Making sure that server state updates arrive at the client works very similarly: Whenever the server adds a state change to its internal state, it numbers them according to its own incremental ID.
 When an update for a given entity is intended to be sent to a player, that update will be sent with every packet until the client acknowledges it.
 If that entity receives a more recent update, the old update will not be sent by the server anymore.

 ### Avoiding feedback loops
-When receiving a state from the server, we apply that state to our local state if it wasn't originally sent by us (to avoid feedback loops).
-Additionally, if it wasn't sent by us, but we currently own the entity the update is concerned about, we also don't apply that update unless its version number is greater than ours.
+When receiving a state from the server, we apply that state to our local state only if it wasn't originally sent by us (to avoid feedback loops) or if that update's version number is greater than ours.
 Why do we not apply some updates at all, one might ask?
 It's because in some cases, there's two different versions of the same entity living on the server and client.
 The server will send its version over, the client will send its version over, and then server and client simply swap their state - this will continue for often tens of seconds.
 We want to avoid this.

 ## Part 5: The algorithm